felixlopz/hubrise-test-task/content/apps/aquila/en/faqs.md

 * <Link to="/apps/aquila/faqs/connect-site-to-existing-hubrise-account/">Connect One Site to an Existing HubRise Account.</Link>
 * <Link to="/apps/aquila/faqs/connect-site-with-multiple-locations-to-existing-hubrise-account/">Connect a Site with Multiple Locations to an Existing HubRise Account.</Link>
 * Connect a Site with Multiple Locations to a New HubRise Account.
-* <Link to="/apps/aquila/faqs/how-to-create-test-orders/">How Can I Use Aquila to Create Test Orders?</Link>